amit-singh25/Chip-ATAC_Seq_Analysis/README.md

 * [Peak Calling](#Peak-Calling)
 * [Peak annotation](#peak-annotation)

-Required packages for processing the ATAC-seq pipeline Following softwear can be install in the cluster either from source code or from conda platform (https://conda.io/en/latest/)
+Required packages for processing the ATAC-seq pipeline.

+Following softwear can be install in the cluster either from source code or from conda platform (https://conda.io/en/latest/)

 FastQC  https://www.bioinformatics.babraham.ac.uk/projects/fastqc/